 Pectin is a carbohydrate found in all fruits and vegetables and is important for plant growth.
-Industrially, it is extracted from citrus peels or apple pomace, and is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. IMARC Group’s latest report “Pectin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, finds that the global pectin market has grown at a CAGR of around 6% during 2011-2018.
+Industrially, it is extracted from citrus peels or apple pomace, and is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. IMARC Group’s latest report “Pectin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, finds that the global pectin market has grown at a CAGR of 5.7% during 2014-2019.
 According to the report, the global demand of pectin is currently being driven by its capability to create customized textures and its natural association with fruit and fruit pulp.
 The report provides a comprehensive insight into the industry including its market breakup by region, market breakup by end-uses, value chain analysis, import and export trends, key players and market outlook.
 The report also gives an in-sight into the manufacturing process of pectin, covering key success and risk factors for manufacturers, manufacturing process flow, the reactions involved, raw materials and their requirements, etc.

 The report has analysed the global market for pectin on the basis of its end-uses.
 Pectin has a number of functional qualities which find uses in various industries.
 Traditionally, pectin has been used as a jellying agent in jams and jellies.
 These days, however, it is being used as a stabilizing and thickening agent as well.
 The dairy products segment represents the largest and fastest-growing consumer of pectin as it is used in low-fat dairy products as a texturizer.
 The other applications of pectin cover bakery products, fine foods, confectionery and spreads.
 Pectin is also used in the pharmaceutical industry and cosmetic industries in order to boost the viscosity and stability of gels or creams.